 ArtyFacts @ Blackheath

-Live Zoom lectures continue, with topics mainly based on exhibitions that are on in London over the period.
-The talks take place on Friday mornings, from 10.00 until 11.30, with a lecture of 60-75 minutes, followed by Q&A and discussion.
-All sessions are now £13 per person per session, whether via Zoom or if you prefer to receive the recording afterwards.
+Live Zoom lectures have now finished for 2025 but a new series will start in February 2026.
+As usual, the topics will be based on exhibitions that are on in London over the period.
+All the talks will take place on Friday mornings, from 10.00 until 11.30, with a lecture of 60-75 minutes, followed by Q&A and discussion.
+All sessions are £13 per person per session, whether via Zoom or if you prefer to receive the recording afterwards.

 “A lovely way to spend a Friday morning.”
 Helma.